Fire destroys metal structure in Fayette County

 The fire broke out Saturday, April 8, around 1:20 p.m. on Klaus Rd. near FM 1457.

-Fortunately, all of the occupants were out of the building and no injuries were reported.
+Fortunately, all the occupants were out of the building and no injuries were reported.

 The building was a total loss.